Skip to Main Content

 March Madness: Fans Don’t Let Fans Drive Drunk

 For basketball fans everywhere, March means more than just that spring is right around the corner.
 It means college basketball championships, a whole month’s worth of tension-packed tournaments that are watched avidly by National Collegiate Athletic Association (NCAA) fans across the country.
-While a traditional part of March Madness is watching the games together with family and friends at sports bars, parties, and get togethers, it is important to be aware of the dangers of over-consuming alcohol at these events.
+While a traditional part of March Madness is watching the games together with family and friends at sports bars, parties, and get-togethers, it is important to be aware of the dangers of over-consuming alcohol at these events.
 Car accidents and injuries caused drunk drivers are unfortunately common at this time of year.
 When heading out or hosting March Madness events, adopt the motto ‘fans don’t let fans drive drunk’ and follow these precautions to keep yourself and your loved ones safe.

 Oregon Drunk Driving Statistics